 - Make your own app with MIT App Inventor.

-- Learn the lingo with this Software Programming and Coding Glossary for Kids.
+- Learn the lingo and explore computer programming with this Software Programming and Coding Glossary for Kids.

 Participate in Research

 - At Zooniverse and SciStarter everyone can be a researcher.
 Volunteers and researcher professionals make discoveries together.

 - Mystery Science has follow-along videos and hands-on activities.
 Access to the first few mysteries is free!

 - The National Science Teacher Association, NOVA, and National Geographic Education created tools and lessons for on-line learning.

 - Scholastic has put together a day-by-day curriculum with on-line books including science activities for grades preK-9th.